-The Clash’s ‘London Calling’ is one of the most definitive songs of the 1970s.
+The Clash’s song ‘London Calling’ is one of the most definitive moments of the 1970s.
 It changed the course of the band’s career as they went from underground sensations to bringing punk to the masses, if you’re reading this then the track will undoubtedly be one you’ve devoured 100s of times before—but have you ever heard it featuring solely Joe Strummer’s isolated vocals.
-To nobody’s surprise, it is absolutely glorious.
+To nobody’s surprise, it is absolutely glorious and wonderfully poignant.

-The track is an apocalyptic anthem in which Strummer details the many ways the world could end which, during the current climate, feels more relevant than ever.
-It is arguably The Clash’s definitive song, it sums up everything that’s great about their ethos wrapped up into three-and-a-half minutes as they stuck two fingers up at the establishment with their noted degree of intelligence.
+The track is an apocalyptic anthem in which Strummer details the many ways the world could end, which feels more relevant during the current climate than ever.
+It is arguably The Clash’s definitive song; it sums up everything that’s great about their ethos wrapped up into three-and-a-half minutes as they stick two fingers up at the establishment with their noted degree of intelligence.

-Singer Strummer was unapologetically a news junkie, funnelling the world around him into his music.
-It gave him the inspiration for the track which was written around the time of the Cold War and it is this impending sense of doom that is filtered through ‘London Calling’.
+Singer Strummer was unapologetically a news junkie, funnelling the world around him into his music and the band’s message.
+It was the reem of bad news that gave him the inspiration for the track.
+Written around the time of the Cold War, alongside a host of other life-threatening avenues, the song is rich in post-modernist dread.
+It is this impending sense of doom that is filtered through ‘London Calling’.

 In an interview with Uncut magazine, Strummer stated that the inspiration to write the song came following a conversation he had with his then-fiancee Gaby Salter in which they put the world to rights in a taxi ride home to their flat ironically situated in West London’s World’s End, he said: “There was a lot of Cold War nonsense going on, and we knew that London was susceptible to flooding.
 She told me to write something about that.”